喵咪社区

 It鈥檚 important to take a broad-based approach when improving your heart health after a COVID-19 infection, especially if the infection period was severe and involved a lot of heavy coughing.
 If you feel that your heart is beating abnormally, or you鈥檙e more out of breath than usual, it might be time to see a doctor.
 People who exercise will also be best off easing back into their normal workout routine.

-鈥淔rom a medical standpoint, we want to rule out any structural abnormalities that COVID-19 might have left, whether it鈥檚 in the lungs or somewhere else in the cardiopulmonary system,鈥 Dr. Hindoyan says. 鈥淥nce that鈥檚 ruled out, we can start an exercise program to build your stamina back up to where you were pre-COVID.鈥
+鈥淔rom a medical standpoint, we want to rule out any structural abnormalities that COVID-19 might have left, whether it鈥檚 in the lungs or somewhere else in the cardiopulmonary system,鈥 says a Keck Medicine cardiologist. 鈥淥nce that鈥檚 ruled out, we can start an exercise program to build your stamina back up to where you were pre-COVID.鈥

-It’s important for someone who was active before COVID-19 to ease back into their routine, Dr. Hindoyan says, especially with victims of fatigue that lasts for several months after the acute, initial infection phase.
+It’s important for someone who was active before COVID-19 to ease back into their routine, especially with victims of fatigue that lasts for several months after the acute, initial infection phase.聽

-鈥淚t is important to get back into an exercise routine but to do it in a very conservative fashion,鈥 he says.
+鈥淚t is important to get back into an exercise routine but to do it in a very conservative fashion,鈥 the cardiologist says.聽

 That means gradually increasing your exercise until you get back to your pre-COVID level, which follows the .